textcreationpartnership/A00044/README.md

 ##Content Summary##

 #####Body#####

-A declaration of certaine principall articles of religion set out by the order of both archbishops m
+1. ❧A declaration of certaine principall Articles of Religion, ſet out by the order of both Archbiſhops Metropolitans, and the reſt of the Byſhops, for the vnitie of doctrine to be taught and holden of all Parſons, Vicars, and Curates, aſwell in teſtification of their common conſent in the ſayde doctrine, to the ſtopping of the mouthes of them that go about to ſlaunder the miniſters of the Church for diuerſitie of iudgement: as neceſſarie for the inſtruction of their people, to be read by the ſayd Parſons, Vicars, and Curates, at their poſſeſſion taking o• firſt entrie into their Cures: And alſo after that yeerely at two ſeuerall times.
+That is to ſay, the Sundayes next following Eaſter day and Saint Michael tharchan•ell, or on ſome other Sunday within one moneth after thoſe feaſtes, immediatly after the Goſpell.

 #####Back#####
-A declaration of certaine principall articles of religion set out by the order of both archbishops m **Types of content**
+¶Imprinted at London by Chriſtopher Barker, printer to the Queenes Maieſtie.
+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!